shoooe/Titim/README.md

 ##Titim

 This is a simple text based game about saving a village from falling letters.

-You start with a clean sky, and at every turn you are able to write a word that you haven't already used, and every distinct letter in the word, will be removed from the sky.
+Rules are as follows:

+    - at every turn you enter a word
+    - you can't use words more than once
+    - every letter of an entered word is removed from the sky
-If more than half of the houses get crushed by letters you lose.
+    - if more than half of the houses are crushed you lose

+The dictionary has its limits.
+If you find a better one you can change it, and make a pull request.

 <p align="center">
     <img src="http://i.imgur.com/FrUM2yh.png" alt="Example of the game on a terminal window"/>